2023 EmployAbility Program

 Eligibility

-Students who are 16-21 years of age, who are blind or visually impaired and have attended high school in Wisconsin for the 2022-2023 school year, are eligible to participate.
+Students who are 16-21 years of age, who are blind or visually impaired and have attended high school in Wisconsin for the 2023-2024 school year, are eligible to participate.
+Students will become state of Wisconsin Limited Term Employees and must satisfy all hiring requirements.
 All students who sign up for the program will receive a certificate upon successful completion.
 The program is limited to eight students.

 Program Requirements

-In order to participate in the program, students must commit to the March 31-April 1 Pre-EmployAbility weekend and the full five-week summer program.
+In order to participate in the program, students must commit to the April 5-6 Pre-EmployAbility weekend and the full five-week summer program.
 Students must provide their own transportation to and from the Wisconsin Center for the Blind and Visually Impaired campus in Janesville.

 Podcast Interview